-TCC will incorporate all aspects of the VEYF and NEYF into our planning practices.
-This can be seen in TCC's Curriculum Resource guide for 2018 and TCC's developed 'Planning template folder'.
+TCC will incorporate all aspects of the VEYF and EYLF into our planning practices.
+This can be seen in TCC's Curriculum Resource guide for 2022.
 This guide has been developed to support TCC educators with learning the EYLF and provides a variety of opportunities for educators to document children's learning.
 This book can be viewed in TCC's foyer area on the Centre Information board and copy can be printed or emailed if requested by a family.